-Materials needed Culture vessels containing cultured cells in log phase of growth Complete growth medium Cryoprotective agent such as DMSO (use a bottle set aside for cell culture; open only in a laminar flow hood) or a freezing medium such as Synth-a-Freeze Cryopreservation Medium or Recovery Cell Culture Freezing Medium Disposable, sterile 15 or 50 mL conical tubes Reagents and equipment to determine viable and total cell counts (e.g., Countess II Automated Cell Counter) Sterile cryogenic storage vials (i.e., cryovials) Controlled-rate freezing apparatus or isopropanol chamber Liquid nitrogen storage container For freezing adherent cells, in addition to the above materials, you need: Balanced salt solution such as Dulbecco's Phosphate-Buffered Saline (DPBS), containing no calcium, magnesium, or phenol red Dissociation reagent such as trypsin or TrypLE Express enzyme, without phenol red Cryopreserving cultured cells The following protocol is a general procedure for cryopreserving cultured cells.
+- Culture vessels containing cultured cells in log-phase of growth - Complete growth medium - Cryoprotective agent such as DMSO (use a bottle set aside for cell culture; open only in a laminar flow hood) or a freezing medium such as Synth-a-Freeze[®] Cryopreservation Medium or Recovery[TM] Cell Culture Freezing Medium - Disposable, sterile 15-mL or 50-mL conical tubes - Reagents and equipment to determine viable and total cell counts (e.g., Countess[®] II Automated Cell Counter) - Sterile cryogenic storage vials (i.e., cryovials) - Controlled rate freezing apparatus or isopropanol chamber - Liquid nitrogen storage container

+For freezing adherent cells, in addition to the above materials, you need:

+- Balanced salt solution such as Dulbecco's Phosphate Buffered Saline (DPBS), containing no calcium, magnesium, or phenol red - Dissociation reagent such as trypsin or TrypLE[TM] Express, without phenol red

+Cryopreserving cultured cells

+The following protocol describes a general procedure for cryopreserving cultured cells.
 For detailed protocols, always refer to the cell-specific product insert.

-Prepare freezing medium and store at 2-8°C until use.
-Note that the appropriate freezing medium depends on the cell line.
-2. For adherent cells, gently detach cells from the tissue culture vessel following the procedure used during the subculture.
-Resuspend cells in the complete medium required for that cell type.
-Determine the total number of cells and percent viability using a hemocytometer, cell counter, and trypan blue exclusion, or the Countess II Automated Cell Counter.
-According to the desired viable cell density, calculate the required volume of freezing medium.
-Centrifuge the cell suspension at approximately 100-200 x g for 5-10 minutes.
-Aseptically decant supernatant without disturbing the cell pellet.
+- 1. Prepare freezing medium and store at 2°C to 8°C until use.
+Note that the appropriate freezing medium depends on the cell line. - 2.
+For adherent cells, gently detach cells from the tissue culture vessel following the procedure used during the subculture.
+Resuspend the cells in complete medium required for that cell type. - 3.
+Determine the total number of cells and percent viability using a hemocytometer, cell counter and Trypan Blue exclusion, or the Countess® II Automated Cell Counter.
+According to the desired viable cell density, calculate the required volume of freezing medium. - 4.
+Centrifuge the cell suspension at approximately $100-200 \times g$ for 5 to 10 minutes Aseptically decant supernatant without disturbing the cell pellet.

 Note: Centrifugation speed and duration varies depending on the cell type.